susanzhang233/mollykill_2.0/README.md

 ## Limitations(Future work)
 - Currently, the model accuracy is around 86-88%.
 More attempts with different model structure might be tested for possible improvements.
 - The efficiency of the featurization and training process might be improved.
+- Future wet-lab experiments could be done for confirmation from another aspect.